 Bloodborne pathogens are microorganisms that can cause disease in humans.
 These pathogens are found in blood, semen, organs, and other body fluids.
 Bloodborne pathogen infections can also result from an improperly disposed needle or syringe, so it is important for medical professionals to be trained on proper disposing methods as well as how to treat patients exposed to these illnesses through accidental exposure.

-Medical professionals who have direct contact with patients need to be certified through an accredited program in order to ensure they have the knowledge and skills needed to prevent infection transmission.
+Medical professionals who have direct contact with patients need to be certified through a program in order to ensure they have the knowledge and skills needed to prevent infection transmission.

 Bloodborne pathogens are microorganisms that can cause disease in humans.